 - must inform BOTH the ANT318H5 course instructor by email AND the Departmental Assistant at email@example.com;

 - may leave the field school for the duration of their exam only;

 - are not permitted to take time away from the field school to study for their exam; and

 - must make up that missed time later in the semester with other tasks.

 - Students are only charged Fall Registration for the course; there are no summer tuition charges.

-- Students must have the approval of the UTM Anthropology Department before enrolling in the course on ROSI/ACORN.
+- Students must have the approval of the UTM Anthropology Department before being enrolled in the course on ROSI/ACORN.
 Approval will be based on number of credits completed, area of concentration, academic standing, course background and/or previous courses.

 - Students who have successfully completed ANT318H5F may apply for the advanced version of the course, ANT418H5F.
 Students may not enrol in ANT418 without completing ANT318 or an equivalent accredited field school.

-- Check your @mail.utoronto.ca email account for the results of your application.
+- Check your @mail.utoronto.ca email account for the results of your application (emails are usually sent towards the end of April, however there may be delays in 2020 due to COVID-19).
 If you receive departmental approval to enrol in this course, you must complete the steps below in order to complete your enrolment.